Pumpkin-MC/Pumpkin-Docs/docs/en/plugin-dev/plugin-template/inventories.md

 You can create custom screen handlers by implementing the `ScreenHandler` trait.

-Implementing a custom `ScreenHandler` gives you more flexability and gives you the ability to create screens for other purposes than just being a inventory.
+Implementing a custom `ScreenHandler` gives you more flexibility and gives you the ability to create screens for other purposes than just being a inventory.
 To do this you could make a new struct that implements the Slot trait, `NormalSlot` is a slot that comes with pumpkin that just acts as a index into a inventory and has no restrictions.

 TODO: Custom slot example